ianmitch90/todo/README.md

 Save your changes.
 ```
-# Technologies:
+# Technologies: :rocket:
 * [Redux](https://redux.js.org/)
 * [Redux Saga](https://redux-saga.js.org/)
 * [Material-UI](https://material-ui.com/)

-## Deployment
+## Deployment :ship:

 I am using Travis CI so be aware that my settings are not shared and you will have to set up your own settings/keys between travis and github ( or other hosting platform )

-# Helpful Resources
+# Helpful Resources :bookmark:

-##React Saga
+## React Saga :izakaya_lantern:

 React Saga is pretty difficult to grasp at first, however if you are familiar with thunk you might have a easier time learning this middleware library.
+If you are familiar with Pub Sub's or rxJS this should be easier to understand.

 These resources were instrumental in completing this project: